 The box extends from the first quartile (Q1) to the third quartile (Q3) of the data, with a line at the median.
-The whiskers extend from the box by 1.5x the inter-quartile range (IQR).
+The whiskers extend from the box to the farthest data point lying within 1.5x the inter-quartile range (IQR) from the box.
 Flier points are those past the end of the whiskers.
 See https://en.wikipedia.org/wiki/Box_plot for reference.

 Q1-1.5IQR Q1 median Q3 Q3+1.5IQR |-----:-----| o |--------| : |--------| o o |-----:-----| flier <-----------> fliers IQR

 The input data.
 If a 2D array, a boxplot is drawn for each column in x.
 If a sequence of 1D arrays, a boxplot is drawn for each array in x.

 - notchbool, default: False

 False).
 The notches represent the confidence interval (CI) around the median.
 The documentation for bootstrap describes how the locations of the notches are computed by default, but their locations may also be overridden by setting the conf_intervals parameter.

 In cases where the values of the CI are less than the lower quartile or greater than the upper quartile, the notches will extend beyond the box, giving it a distinctive "flipped" appearance.
 This is expected behavior and consistent with other statistical visualization packages.

 The default symbol for flier points.
 An empty string ('') hides the fliers.
 If